hartman8227/hartman8227.github.io/content/post/20250716-new-workflow.md

 - First, we are now working out of the Github Pages repository.
 Not my personal git server repository.
 - We do out pull request to avoid creating problems
 - Then we create our new post same as usual.
-- Once the post is finished and saved, we do a `git commit -am "I am a fancy message"` followed by a `git push`
+- Once the post is finished and saved, we do:
+ 1. `git add *`
+ 2. `git commit -am "I am a fancy message"`
+ and finally
+ 3. `git push`

 That's it.
 Setting this up was just a matter of following the instructions in the documentation I linked earlier.
 All I did was change the branch as I wasn't quite sure it would work.